circlefin/malachite/ARCHITECTURE.md

 For example, the application might be a decentralized sequencer.
 In this case, each peer of the application should produce the same sequence of blocks.
 Alternatively, the application might be a decentralized social network.
-The application state in such a case would require that all peers agree on which user accounts (i.e., social accounts) exist and what is the timeline of each account; to achieve this, the application would produce a totally ordered list of accounts and timelines, intuitively.
+The application state in such a case would require that all peers agree on which user accounts (i.e., social accounts) exist and what is the timeline of each account; to achieve this, the application would produce, intuitively, a totally ordered list of accounts and timelines.

 The building blocks that Malachite offers take care of concerns such as follows:

-- Ensure that all peers produce the same sequence of actions, e.g., sequencer blocks or user accounts
+- Ensure that all peers produce the same sequence of outputs, e.g., sequencer blocks or user accounts
-- In case a peer crashes, it can restart operating safely, resuming executing from a prior state
+- In case a peer crashes, it is able to resume executing in a safe way, from a prior state
-- In case a minority of peers are faulty, the network may still operate
+- In case a minority of peers are faulty, the network should still operate properly
-- Ensure that no correct peer will never revert or alter a block that is finalized
+- Ensure that no correct peer will ever revert or alter an output that was committed

 #### Application concerns

 As described above, by instantiating Malachite building blocks in their application, developers do not need to focus on concerns related to replication and fault-tolerance.
 Instead, they focus on the strictly necessary, core part of what they are building.
-Namely, that is the application logic, which typically entails problems such as:
+Namely, the application logic, which typically entails problems such as:

-- What to do with a new decision that the network of peers produced?
+- What to do with a new output that the network of peers produced?
-- What should a block consist of?
+- What should a decided value consist of?
 - Should the application execute actions before, during, or after the peers reach a decision?

 The application developer may also be concerned about more advanced topics.
 Malachite is flexible and amenable to an extensive range of customizations, for example:

-- What kind of networking layer may be most appropriate for the application?
+- What kind of networking layer may be most appropriate for the nodes running the application?
 - Should the application handle the dissemination of user transactions using a mempool?
 - What kind of signature schemes should be used?
 - Should peers catch up with one another using an advanced protocol, or re-use the one that Malachite provides?